talkpython/100daysofcode-with-python-course/days/22-24-decorators/README.md

 Welcome to this lesson.
 Decorators are a sometimes overlooked and more advanced feature.
 They support a nice way to abstract your code.
 Although hard to grasp at first there is not that much to it.

-I prepared a [Jupyter notebook](https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/22-24-decorators/decorators.ipynb) so you can follow along with this lesson.
+In today's videos you will watch me explain this powerful concept.
+You can follow along with my Jupyter notebook [here](https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/22-24-decorators/decorators.ipynb).

 ## Day 2: A practical exercise